apognu/gocas/README.md

 * /login into SSO without service
 * subsequent service authentication with previously gotten TGT
 * /login into a service with no prior TGT
-* naive handling of renew parameter (will be enhanced shortly)
+* renew parameter forcing ST to be obtained through principal validation instead of SSO session
 * naive handling of gateway parameter (will be enhanced shortly)
 * logout (no SLO for now)
 * simple whitelisting of exact service URLs